vunb/kites-express/README.md

 Usage
 =====

-You can apply this extention manually tho [kites-engine](https://github.com/vunb/kites-engine)
+You can apply this extention manually to [kites-engine](https://github.com/vunb/kites-engine)

 ```js
 var kites = require('@kites/engine')()